novuhq/novu/docs/docs/community/monorepo-structure.md

 This is the Novu admin panel which is used to visually communicate with the API.
 You can configure templates, manage content, enable or disable notifications, visually track the notification activity feed, etc...

-The `WEB` project is a create-react-app built, well, with React. 😄
+The `WEB` project is a create-react app built, well, with React. 😄

 ### Widget